-- (1) At the first sitting after its election, or when necessary to fill a vacancy, the National Assembly must elect a Speaker and a Deputy Speaker from among its members. - (2) The President of the Constitutional Court must preside over the election of a Speaker, or designate another judge to do so.
-The Speaker presides over the election of a Deputy Speaker. - (3) The procedure set out in Part A of Schedule 3 applies to the election of the Speaker and the Deputy Speaker. - (4) The National Assembly may remove the Speaker or Deputy Speaker from office by resolution.
+- (1) At the first sitting after its election, or when necessary to fill a vacancy, the National Assembly must elect a Speaker and a Deputy Speaker from among its members. - (2) The Chief Justice must preside over the election of a Speaker, or designate another judge to do so.
+The Speaker presides over the election of a Deputy Speaker. - [subsection (2) substituted by section 2 of the Constitution Sixth Amendment Act, 2001] - (3) The procedure set out in Part A of Schedule 3 applies to the election of the Speaker and the Deputy Speaker. - (4) The National Assembly may remove the Speaker or Deputy Speaker from office by resolution.
 A majority of the members of the Assembly must be present when the resolution is adopted. - (5) In terms of its rules and orders, the National Assembly may elect from among its members other presiding officers to assist the Speaker and the Deputy Speaker.